 While head-down, each pair flies forwards, crossing through the Sidelines, performing one-half back loop to head-up.
 While head-up, each pair of Performers separates into inface carving in opposite directions, with P#1 followed by P#3, crossing a Sideline and P#2 followed by P#4, crossing the other Sideline.
 Next, P#1, then P#2, then P#3, then P#4, passes through the centre into 180° of outface carving, with P#1, then P#3, crossing a Sideline and P#2, then P#4, crossing the other Sideline.
-Continuing the Shuffler, P#1, then P#2, then P#3, then P#4, passes through the centre into 180° of inface carving, with P#1, then P#3, crossing a Sideline and P#2, then P#4, crossing the other Sideline.
-P#1 and P#2 then become the leading pair and perform one-half inface Reverse Eagle, crossing through the Sidelines, to head-down, followed by P#3 and P#4.
-Each pair then flies forwards crossing through the Sidelines.
-Thence...
+Continuing the Shuffler, P#1, then P#2, then P#3, then P#4, passes through the centre into 180° of inface carving, with P#1, then P#2, then P#4, crossing the other Sideline.
+Continuing the Shuffler, P#1, then P#2, then P#4, crossing the other Sideline.